mstudio45/digmacro/README.md

 #### 🔐 Permissions on macOS

-> [!WARNING]
-> Since you are giving **Terminal** all of these permissions, it is recommended that you disable them all after ending the macro.

 **1. Accessibility Permissions**

 > Required for controlling mouse clicks and keyboard input
 > Needed for the automation features to work

-**How to grant:** System Preferences → Security & Privacy → Privacy → Accessibility → Add the application (Terminal)
+**How to grant:** System Preferences → Security & Privacy → Privacy → Accessibility → Add the application (digmacro_macos)

 **2. Screen Recording Permissions**

 > Required for taking screenshots to analyze the game state
 > Used for image recognition and prediction systems

-**How to grant:** System Preferences → Security & Privacy → Privacy → Screen Recording → Add the application (Terminal)
+**How to grant:** System Preferences → Security & Privacy → Privacy → Screen Recording → Add the application (digmacro_macos)

 **3. Input Monitoring Permissions**

 > Required for keyboard and mouse event handling

-**How to grant:** System Preferences → Security & Privacy → Privacy → Input Monitoring → Add the application (Terminal)
+**How to grant:** System Preferences → Security & Privacy → Privacy → Input Monitoring → Add the application (digmacro_macos)

 ---